Roy Hall (musician): Biography

 Between 1954 and 1955, Hall recorded with Webb Pierce, Marty Robbins, and Hawkshaw Hawkins.
 In 1954, Hall met black musician Dave "Curlee" Williams.
 According to Hall, while on vacation in the Everglades Hall co-wrote, under the pseudonym "Sunny David", the song "Whole Lotta Shakin' Goin' On".
 Though his account has been disputed, Hall said:We was down in Pahokee, on Lake Okeechobee.. out on a dam pond, fishin' and milkin' snakes .. drinkin' wine, mostly..
 This guy down there had a big bell that he'd ring to get us all to come in to dinner, an' I'd call over [and] say, 'What's goin' on?'
 Colored guy said, 'We got twen'y-one drums, we got an old bass horn, an' they even keepin' time on a ding-dong.'
 See, that was the big bell they'd ring to git us t'come in.
 Pierce arranged a recording session for Hall at Decca Records, and on September 15, 1955 he recorded three songs, including "Whole Lotta Shakin' Goin' On".
 By this time Big Maybelle had already recorded her own variation of the song for OKeh Records, which resulted in a moderate national hit.

-Hall's recording contract with Decca concluded in 1956 with no sizable hit, as a consequence of ineffective promoting.
+Hall's Decca sessions were produced by Paul Cohen, who had supervised Buddy Holly's early Nashville recordings; Cohen used top studio musicians for both Hall and Holly.
+Perhaps the most familiar of Roy Hall's Decca records is the rockabilly number "Three Alley Cats."
+Hall's recording contract with Decca concluded in 1956 with no sizable hit, as a consequence of ineffective promotion.

 Jerry Lee Lewis achieved a number 3 hit in 1957 with "Whole Lotta Shakin' Goin' On", instantly launching him into national prominence.
 Although Hall was in line for royalties, his ex-wife successfully sued for his share, and on early issues of Lewis' single Hall is not credited.

 On March 3, 1984, Hall died at the age of 61 in Nashville, not long after releasing his debut album Diggin' the Boogie.
 In 2005, Bear Family Records released the compilation album Roy Rocks, which compiles all of Hall's released material.